agattu1/Ditto.live-Demo-Apps/README.md

 * ✅ **Removed Invalid References:**

   * Removed incorrect usage of `DittoObserver` and `findByID` which do not exist in Ditto SDK.

+  * public final class DittoStore
+Provides access to execute Ditto queries, work with DittoCollections and a write transaction API

+->
+public final class DittoStoreObserver
+    : Closeable
+A store observer invokes an observation handler whenever results for its query change.
+Create a store observer by calling DittoStore.registerObserver.
+The store observer will remain active until the owning Ditto instance goes out of scope or the DittoStoreObserver.close is called

 ---